gershonc/FakeFact/README.md

 * Is Barack Obama black?
 * Did a zonami hit Indoensia?
 * Is Python a Progaming Lngague?
-* Is Trump a womaen?
+* Is Trump a woman?
 * Is Osama Ben laden dead?